All Blog Posts

 LGPD vs GDPR – personal data

-Personal data has a broader definition in the LGPD than GDPR.
+Personal data has a broader definition in the LGPD than in the GDPR.

 According to the LGPD, personal data is anything that relates to an identifiable natural person.
 In the GDPR, this is further specified with examples such as names, addresses, gender.